MicrosoftDocs/visualstudio-docs/docs/ide/work-with-github-accounts.md

 ## Adding public GitHub accounts

-You can add your public GitHub account if you're already signed in to Visual Studio with a Microsoft account, work account or a school account.
+You can add your public GitHub account if you're already signed in to Visual Studio with a Microsoft account, or a work or school account.

 1. Select the icon with your initials in the upper-right corner of the Visual Studio environment.
 Then, select **Account settings...** to manage your accounts.
 You can also open the Account Settings dialog by going to **File** > **Account Settings...**.

  :::image type="content" source="../install/media/vs-2022/Account Settings1.png" alt-text="Screenshot of the account settings window.":::

-2. Under the **All Accounts** submenu, select the plus sign to add an account, and select **GitHub**.
+1. Under the **All Accounts** submenu, select the plus sign to add an account, and select **GitHub**.

 :::image type="content" source="../ide/media/sign-in-add-github.png" alt-text="Select add GitHub account":::

-3. You'll be redirected to the browser, where you can sign in with your GitHub credentials.
+1. You'll be redirected to the browser, where you can sign in with your GitHub credentials.
 After your sign in, you'll get a success window in the browser, and you can return to Visual Studio.

     :::image type="content" source="../ide/media/github-success-signin.png" alt-text="Success window in browser":::

-4. You'll have both accounts present in your **All Accounts** submenu.
+1. You'll have both accounts present in your **All Accounts** submenu.

     :::image type="content" source="../ide/media/show-both-accounts.png" alt-text="Both accounts showing":::